apache/pulsar/site2/docs/client-libraries-java.md

 //Both consumer1 and consumer 2 is active consumers.
 ```

-In shared subscription mode, multiple consumers can attach to the same subscription and messages are delivered in a round robin distribution across consumers.
+In Shared subscription type, multiple consumers can attach to the same subscription and messages are delivered in a round robin distribution across consumers.

 If a broker dispatches only one message at a time, consumer1 receives the following information.